 Because the shape of a point set is dependent on the density of the sampling, each of the tests is done for five different sampling densities.
-The $\alpha\text{-value}$ of both the $\alpha\text{-shape}$ and guided $\alpha\text{-shape}$ is set to the average distance to the sixth nearest neighbor.
+The α -value of both the α -shape and guided α -shape is set to the average distance to the sixth nearest neighbor.
 This choice is based on the kissing number of unit disks in the plane, and we expect this α will result in shapes without holes.

-The results for the different questions are shown in Figure 10.
+The results for the different questions are shown in Figure 15.
 Most of these results are the average over 60 sample sets, but the overall results average 180 samples, and the fake guides per type average 20 samples.
 Whenever we indicate a (significant) difference, this is supported by t-tests.
+The α -shape and guided α -shape of one sample are shown in Figure 16.

-Figure 10(a) shows the overall results.
+Figure 15(a) shows the overall results.
 The guided α -shape consistently performs significantly better than the α -shape.
-The shape of the polygon does not have a significant impact on these results, as shown in Figure 10(b).
+The shape of the polygon does not have a significant impact on these results, as shown in Figure 15(b).
 The guided α -shape is better than the α -shape on each shape, and the only time the results within one method differ is for the α -shapes of the square and C-shape at density 9.

-When we compare the influence of the different types of guides, as shown in Figure 10(c), t-tests support two observations.
+When we compare the influence of the different types of guides, as shown in Figure 15(c), t-tests support two observations.
 Firstly, the guided α -shape consistently performs significantly better than the α -shape.
 Secondly, the significance of the difference between the different ways of creating the guides depends on the density.
 However, for the densities of 9 and upward, the pairs perform the worst, and the results of the segments and lines are comparable.